 Systemic Lupus Erythematosus

-Symptoms can be mild or very severe.
+Symptoms can be mild or severe.
 It can affect one part of the body or many.
-Though symptoms can be lasting, there are often times without symptoms in between.
+Though symptoms can last a long time, there are often times without symptoms in between.

 - Swollen and painful joints

 - Skin rashes over areas exposed to sunlight

 - Mouth sores